-All of us at iPatientCare, Inc. wish you a happy New Year, and we hope you enjoy these posts that were most clicked, read and shared by our readers in 2017.
+All of us at iPatientCare, Inc. wish you a happy New Year, and we hope you enjoy these posts that were most clicked, read, and shared by our readers in 2017.

 Most medical providers genuinely serve to improve their patients’ health.
-Fraud in healthcare system is identical to any other industry and some fraudsters take precedence to unjustly profit.
+Fraud in the healthcare system is identical to any other industry and some fraudsters take precedence to unjustly profit.
 Healthcare crooks include patients, payers, employers, vendors, suppliers, and providers.
 Orderly crime rings and computer hackers also play roles in committing health care fraud.
 Due to this, Medicare has taken initiative to get rid of Social Security Numbers from Medicare Cards.

 Several non-EHR users are beginning to see the value of an EMR and are taking the path of going paperless and staying connected.
 As some providers continue the use of HIEs (Health Information Exchanges) some of the caregivers are turning to the new EHR alternative being offered, called ‘Lite-EHR’.
 This helps physicians to have immediate access to all patient treatment information.
-It also permits the highest level of care possible resulting in improved workflow, reduced costs and better patient care.
+It also permits the highest level of care possible resulting in improved workflow, reduced costs, and better patient care.

 When it comes to choosing whether to bundle medical billing codes and/or to add code modifiers, providers are responsible for knowing what path will result in the smoothest transaction for the facility, the patient, and the insurance company.
 At the same time following all of the required industry rules.

 Experts say that one of the biggest challenges in the healthcare industry is to integrate meaningful patient engagement strategies into primary care.
-But at the same time, we need correct technology, broad availability, and effective risk stratification, that a specialty care providers can build patient engagement strategies.
+But at the same time, we need correct technology, broad availability, and effective risk stratification, so that specialty care providers can build patient engagement strategies.

-Recently, I came across an article about Physician Burnout in one of the HealthCare websites, specified majorly on the amount of stress, a Physician goes through just in a day.
+Recently, I came across an article about Physician Burnout on one of the HealthCare websites, which specified majorly the amount of stress, a Physician goes through just in a day.
 It isn’t about ‘not’ going out for an annual Vacation or about ‘not’ going out for a Movie over weekends; but in this busy schedule, there are times when Physicians even forget to have their Breakfast, Lunch or Dinner; there have been weeks that they don’t get to see their families.

 Awareness about the influence of technology in Healthcare, as well as general opinions about the effectiveness of data sharing in improving patient care delivery are being gauged by the researchers.
-In one of the surveys conducted on hospitals, it was observed that mostly, the use of EHR had a positive impact on patient safety while in many cases, use of advanced technology either made patients feel less safe or made no impact at all.
+In one of the surveys conducted on hospitals, it was observed that mostly, the use of EHR had a positive impact on patient safety while in many cases, the use of advanced technology either made patients feel less safe or made no impact at all.